kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/grammar/pronoun/pronoun-3-how-german-personal-pronouns-change-with-case.md

 ### German Pronouns

 German personal pronouns are a little more complicated than in English (no surprise there!).
 It can be tricky to get to grips with but learning the different forms is a vital step in learning the German language.
 The form that the personal pronoun takes is dependent on the [case](http://www.jabbalab.com/blog/795/how-the-german-cases-work-nominative-accusative-dative-and-genetive) of the sentence.
 The table below will show you which form fits with which [case](http://www.jabbalab.com/blog/795/how-the-german-cases-work-nominative-accusative-dative-and-genetive).
-Learn and enjoy the German language with **Jabba****lab**! 🙂

 ### Personal Pronouns and the Cases